ahlraf/ahl-teams/README.md

 ## How is this Agile?
 Each feature was planned and ordered by priority during the design phase, and assigned to its respective sprint backlog.
 Over the month of the mentorship, I've fit in all the pieces together, in spirit with Agile.

 I spent exactly a week - with my mentors' encouragement - in the design phase.
 I came up with the product backlog, with a list of all the features I wanted to see (along with the adopt feature) and how they'd all fit together.
-Then I divided it all into three sprint backlogs, each a week each.
+Then I divided it all into three sprint backlogs, each a week long.

 The first sprint I developed the two-person video call feature.
 The next sprint I worked on the Graph API features - authorization and calendar.
 Finally in the last sprint, as part of the adopt phase, I implemented the chat feature.
 I spent the final couple of days improving UI and focusing on deployment configuration.